-Ad technology enables publishers to sell their inventory via different methods like direct deal, real-time bidding, private auction, programmatic guaranteed, and many more.
-As the list of options increases, publishers find themselves wondering—which method is the most profitable for selling their ad inventory?
+Ad technology enables publishers to sell their inventory via direct deals, real-time bidding, private auction, programmatic guaranteed, and many more.
+As the list of options increases, publishers wonder—which method is the most profitable for selling their ad inventory?

-Programmatic deal: The automated sale and purchase of ad inventory.
-As soon as an impression is available, an auction is conducted (except in case of Programmatic Guaranteed where no auction is involved) and a buyer is determined.
+The automated sale and purchase of ad inventory.
+An auction is conducted as soon as an impression is available (except in the case of Programmatic Guaranteed where no auction is involved), and a buyer is determined.
 Programmatic deals rely on complex auction algorithms and minimal human intervention.
 Programmatic makes use of OpenRTB Protocol and is transacted on an impression level.

 How Do They Work?

-In case of direct deals, publishers are either directly contacted by the advertiser or they are connected by an agency, following this, publishers send a request for proposal (RFP).
-No matter how they are connected, publisher and advertiser communicate directly to discuss the terms.
+In case of direct deals, publishers are either directly contacted by the advertiser or an agency connects them; following this, publishers send a request for proposal (RFP).
+No matter how connected, the publisher and advertiser communicate directly to discuss the terms.
 After negotiating the price, an insertion order is signed by both parties.
 Depending on the terms, the advertiser gets to display his creatives on the publisher’s site for a fixed price and time interval.

 Which Deal Generates More Money for Publishers?